You found our guide to hosting successful workplace competitions.

 Step #4: Divide employees into teams

 Workplace competitions serve as great team building challenges.
 You can divide large groups into smaller teams.
 For maximum effectiveness, you can strategically group team members, for instance by pairing a quieter employee with a friendly and encouraging teammate.
 Or, for larger parties, randomize groupings and task teams with ensuring that every member gets a chance to contribute.
 You can always divide teams by department or allow team members to choose their own teams, too.
 If you run recurring competitions, then you should consider mixing up the groupings each round, so different colleagues get the opportunity to meet and mingle.
+Here is a list of team name ideas.

 Step #5: Enjoy the fun